By Emily Dings

 The Viscardi Center works closely not only with amputee organizations but with a number of cross-disability coalitions—including the Consortium for Citizens with Disabilities, the American Association of People with Disabilities, and the ITEM Coalition—in relationships of mutual support.
 Ironically, the potential for such connections may be hampered by two areas Kemp has identified as needing vast improvement: accessible information and communication technology (ICT) and improved transportation for individuals with disabilities.

 “The issue of [ICT] accessibility is critical to me and my work,” he says, adding that barriers to accessibility were supposed to have been remediated under the Obama administration but still persist.
 “These days, ICT is an incredible way to make your voice heard,” Kemp says, noting the influence social media in particular can have over policy.

 The inability to travel easily also hinders individuals with disabilities from benefiting from in-person communication and access to resources.
 People using public transportation to get to The Viscardi Center, for example, have had to ride multiple buses, crossing the street to depart one and board another due to current service area regulations.
 Such conundrums demonstrate that the road of disability advocacy is long, and—despite many notable victories—there are many miles to go.

-SLIDER and TOP IMAGE: © shevchukandrey/Adobe Stock
+TOP IMAGE: © shevchukandrey/Adobe Stock